Portrait of Simon Fuchs

 with Konrad Adler

-Revision requested by the Journal of International Economics.
+Published in the Journal of International Economics (2026).

-Economic Diversity and the Resilience of Cities [October 2024]
+Economic Diversity and the Resilience of Cities [published version] [DOI] [Minneapolis Fed article] [December 2025]

 with Illenin Kondo, Hélène Maghin, and François de Soyres